merenlab/merenlab.org/_posts/anvio/2016-06-26-installation-v2.md

 pip install virtualenv
 ```

+{:.notice}
+**Please note**, since the version `2.2.0`, anvi'o uses Python 3.

 If you don't have `pip`, you will need to visit [this web page](https://pip.pypa.io/en/stable/installing/) to get it installed.
-Don't forget, anvi'o still uses Python 2.7.

 If you run into any trouble, send an e-mail to [Google Groups for anvi'o](https://groups.google.com/forum/#!forum/anvio).

 OK.
 If you are still here, you may have gone through the most painful part already.
 Anvi'o developers are very proud of you.